Mostafa-N-E/Shop/README.md

 ## About Project

 The website displays products.
-Users can add and remove products to/from their cart while also specifying the quantity of each item.
+Users can add and remove products to their basket while also specifying the quantity of each item.
 They can then enter their address and choose Stripe to handle the payment processing.

 [![alt text](https://github.com/Mostafa-N-E/Shop-static/blob/main/static/img/view.jpg?raw=true "Logo")](https://github.com/Mostafa-N-E/Shop-static/blob/main/static/img/view.jpg)

 ---